-The educational studies major provides students with the opportunity to study the discipline of education as it relates to other liberal arts disciplines.
+The educational studies major will provide you with the opportunity to study the discipline of education as it relates to other liberal arts disciplines.
 Educational studies fosters within students a deep understanding of the complexity of education and schooling as well as an ability to think critically about the ways in which education intersects with a broad range of social, cultural, political and economic forces.
-Using multiple lenses to study the psychological and social foundations of education in both contemporary and historical contexts, educational studies majors are prepared to participate in the decision making required as stakeholders in the educational processes within our society.

 Concentration in Teaching and Learning

-This concentration prepares students for:
+This concentration prepares you for:

 teaching in private schools